nishanttotla/hugo-blog-skeleton/README.md

 ### Notes

 - After making changes to any CSS/Javascript files, you'll need to run `gulp` in the `/themes/skeleton` directory for minimization.
+- To minify all images, run `gulp` in the `/static` directory.
+This will replace all images by their minified versions.
 - Custom fonts from [Fontello](http://fontello.com/) are used on the site.
 Instructions for making changes to those are in the README in the theme directory.